OSTA-group/osta-extensions/README.md

 ## Parameters
 The user can select an area on the map, this area will be sent to each extension.
 How this is done is specified separately for each extension type (see [Instructions per extension type](#instructions-per-extension-type)).

-The 2 parameters sent to each extension are: a bounding box (top left and bottom right coordinates, and a bounding circle, the centre coordinates and a radius in kilometres.
+The 2 parameters sent to each extension are: a bounding box (top left and bottom right coordinates), and a bounding circle (the centre coordinates and a radius in kilometres).

 We recommend using the bounding box as this closely matches what the user selected, while the circle reaches a bit outside of the selected area.
 Some api’s might only support the circular selection, but try to use the bounding box where possible.